DiwakarMehra/Vertica_PrePost_Schema_Validation/Vertica_Schema_Validation_Tool/README.md

 #### How to use :

 Run the pre/post validation with below command.
+(On Conductor VM)

 1. Untar the Tool.
    # tar -xvf Vertica_Schema_Validation_Tool.tgz

 2. Go inside the newly created directroy
-   # cd Vertica_Schema_Validation_Tool
+   # cd Vertica_Schema_Validation_Tool/src

 3. Run the Tool
    # python main.py